Harry Houdini: Appearance and voice recordings

 Unlike the image of the classic magician, Houdini was short and stocky and typically appeared on stage in a long frock coat and tie.
 Most biographers give his height as 5 ft 5 in, but descriptions vary.
 Houdini was also said to be slightly bow-legged, which aided in his ability to gain slack during his rope escapes.
 In the 1997 biography Houdini!!!: The Career of Ehrich Weiss, author Kenneth Silverman summarizes how reporters described Houdini's appearance during his early career:

 Houdini made the only known recordings of his voice on Edison wax cylinders on October 29, 1914, in Flatbush, New York.
 On them, Houdini practices several different introductory speeches for his famous Chinese Water Torture Cell.
 He also invites his sister, Gladys, to recite a poem.
 Houdini then recites the same poem in German.
 The six wax cylinders were discovered in the collection of magician John Mulholland after his death in 1970.
 They are part of the David Copperfield collection.

+Legal issues

+In September 1900, Houdini was summoned by the German police prior to his first performance in the country who suspected his act was fake.
+Subsequently in Berlin, he was stripped naked and forced to perform an escape routine in front of 300 policemen.
+Houdini was tightly restrained with "thumbscrews, finger locks, and five different hand and elbow irons".
+He was able to escape in 6 minutes, and later used the stunt in advertising.
+Subsequently in 1901, a newspaper in Cologne accused him of attempting to bribe a police officer in order to rig an escape attempt, and paying a civilian police employee to aid him with another performance.
+Houdini sued the newspaper and the police officer for slander.
+As part of the trial, Houdini was asked to open without the aid of tools one of the police officer's handcrafted locks, for which the officer had said that Houdini had tried to bribe him.
+Houdini was able to do so, and won the case.